FICTURE7/pseu/README.md

 And also to give decent errors and warnings.
 High performance is not a goal of this project because who would do anything compute-intensive with this.
-So compromising performance for slightly fancier code should be OK, I think.
+So compromising performance for slightly fancier/simpler code should be OK, I think.

 #### ETA
 I will try to get this 'done' before the start of the third trimester which should be around